 Dealing with such people.

-When these people show up in your prayer groups, or your Sunday morning services, or randomly appear at the church on some weekday and wanna weep all over the pastors, we gotta help them.
+When these people show up in your prayer groups, or your Sunday morning services, or randomly appear at the church on some weekday and wanna weep all over the pastors, we should at the very least try to get them proper help.

 And I know; many longterm Christians who’ve seen this happen quite a lot, are likely rolling their eyes and groaning, “Ugh.
 We really don’t.
 They just need to get back on their meds.”
 Yeah, you can shut up now.
 We don’t know whether they’re unmedicated or not, or stoned or not.
 We need to find that out first, and quit leaping to snap judgments, like the truly awful head priest Eli did with Hannah.